What makes the British sausage legendary? Facts and statistics about the Great British Banger.

 - Sausages really are the nations’ favourite food, with celebrity fans including Prince Charles, Elizabeth Taylor, Michael Caine, Roger Moore, Keith Floyd, Elvis, who loved sausage rolls, Des O’Connor and Rachel Stevens whose favourite comfort food is a sausage sandwich

-- Footballer John Terry and wife Toni Poole served sausages at their wedding in 2007, as did Kate Winslet.
-Katie Price and Peter Andre served guests bangers and mash when they married
+- Footballer John Terry and wife Toni Poole served sausages at their wedding in 2007, as did Kate Winslet as well as Katie Price and Peter Andre who served their guests bangers and mash.

 - Ross Burden: You can’t beat the great British banger